-A look at the data makes it clear why patents are unpopular in the software industry.
+A look at the data makes it clear that patents are a bad fit for the software industry.
 Most software developers and startup firms gain little from patents.
 The patent system is difficult to navigate, thanks to unclear rules about which patents cover which technologies.
 And the software industry has been swamped by lawsuits from litigious firms known as patent trolls.

 1) Software patents lead to more lawsuits than other patents